LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/5-lconf-structures.md

 ## 5.7.
 STRUCTURE_UNNAMED_BLOCKS

  A collection of repeated unnamed STRUCTURE_SINGLE_BLOCKs.
-A LCONF-Library MUST implement an option to loop over the collection in order.
+A LCONF-Library MUST implement an option to loop over the collection in order as defined in the corresponding LCONF-Schema.
 BLOCKS-Items use one additional LCONF-Indentation-Per-Level and each Block-Item MUST start on a separate line.

 A STRUCTURE_UNNAMED_BLOCKS_IDENTIFIER-Line MUST